ARSBlue/ToolBox-4-Iris/README.md

 The package [arsblue](./arsblue) contains macros that are not present in InterSystems IRIS but that facilitate the development of applications and increase their readability.

-These include e.g. general ObjectScript macros, status macros, National Language Support macros, and JavaScript macros.
+These include e.g. general ObjectScript macros, Status macros, National Language Support macros, and JavaScript macros.

 ## Data Types